editor-framework/generator/generators/app/templates/misc/CONTRIBUTING.tmpl.md

 ## Submitting Issues

-* Include the version of Fireball you are using and the OS.
+* Include the version of <%= projectName %> you are using and the OS.
 * Include screenshots and animated GIFs whenever possible; they are immensely helpful.
 * Check the dev tools (`alt-cmd-i`) for errors to include.
 If the dev tools